 - Consigned stocking arrangements; and

-- Review of planned safety or buffer stocks at all locations in the supply chain.
+- Maintain appropriate safety or buffer stocks at all locations in the supply chain.

 Service / Communication

 - Suppliers are responsible for ensuring that they clearly understand ITW’s expectations at all times.
 Suppliers should strive to exceed these expectations in our dealings.

 - From time to time, unplanned or unexpected critical issues will arrive, and in this regard, ITW expects our suppliers to act with urgency to help solve issues as they occur.

 - ITW expects suppliers to use appropriate e-enabled communications as required by our local units, which may include e-enabled forecasts, purchase orders, supplier confirmation of commitments to on-time delivery, Automated Shipping Notices (ASN), invoicing, payments, and other e-enabled transactions..

 - Suppliers should operate in compliance with all applicable laws and regulations.